elizabethdaly/data-analysis-project/README.md

 The last thing we will do is see if we can use any of the numerical variables to predict some of the categorical ones.
 This is called classification, as we are attempting to predict the value of a discrete categorical variable like sex, smoker, day or time for this particular data set.
 The categorical variables correspond to classes; we wish to predict, for example, the value of the time class - is it lunch or dinner?
 For this part of the notebook we use scikit-learn, a machine learning package for Python.

 ### K-nearest neighbours (knn) classification
 The algorithm we use is called k-nearest neighbours (knn).
-As the scikit-learn document states "Classification is computed from a simple majority vote of the nearest neighbors of each point: a query point is assigned the data class which has the most representatives within the nearest neighbors of the point."
+As the scikit-learn documentation states, "Classification is computed from a simple majority vote of the nearest neighbors of each point: a query point is assigned the data class which has the most representatives within the nearest neighbors of the point."
 It is an example of supervised learning because we train the classifier with data where the outputs that correspond to certain inputs are already known.
-The training data is a random  selection of observations form the data set.
+The training data is a random  selection of observations from the data set.
 The testing data consists of the remaining observations.
 Performance of the  classifier is quantified by measuring how many of the outputs in the testing data are predicted correctly.
 In the notebook we use the numerical variables tip, total bill, and size to make predictions of time - lunch or dinner.
 - The knn classifier for 5 nearest neighbours has a 69% success rate at predicting time over 100 runs.
 It's much better than just guessing.
 - Considering only non-smokers reduces the performance slightly, to 65%.
 - The actual numbers change a little each time the notebook is run, but the full data set has always performed better.

 ## 5. Work done by other people on the Tips data set <a name="section5"></a>
 The tips data set is often used to illustrate the capabilities of Seaborn, so it appears a lot in the documentation for that package.
-Some examples are listed in the references below.
+These and some other examples are listed in the references below.
 It was actually difficult to find something new to do with this data set, but I haven't come across an analysis like I did in section 4.3, where I looked at tip and total bill per person.
 I also found an anonymous report from Iowa State University on the tips data state which is referenced below.
 It seems to be a report for a statistics class but with a business bias.
 There is no code in the report.
 Indeed, I don't know what application was used to perform the analysis, but I'm guessing a pure statistics package as there is mention of t-values and p-values without explanation of what they are.
 In that analysis, the tip rate (or fractional tip) is fitted against sex, smoker, time, size and day (but not Sunday for some reason).
 They conclude that size is the most important predictor of tip rate, followed by Saturday data.
 They then fit tip rate against size alone; and conclude that the tip rate drops by about 1% for each additional diner.

 ## 6. Conclusion <a name="conclusion"></a>
 Main findings of this analysis: